KarthikeyanSuresh27/Exploratory-Data-Analysis-on-COVID-19-Clinical-Trials/README.md

 The dataset consists of 5783 XML files where each XML file corresponds to one study.
 The filename is the NCT number which a unique identifier of a study in ClinicalTrials repository.

+I have converted these XML files to a dataframe using ElementTree, a built-in python library to manipulate XML files and I have performed exploratory data analysis on this dataset